GrahamDeprecated/CMS-Core/README.md

 ## What Is CMS Core?

-CMS Core provides some core functionality for [Bootstrap CMS](https://github.com/GrahamCampbell/Bootstrap-CMS).
+CMS Core provides some core functionality for applications like [Bootstrap CMS](https://github.com/GrahamCampbell/Bootstrap-CMS).

 * CMS Core was created by, and is maintained by [Graham Campbell](https://github.com/GrahamCampbell).
 * CMS Core relies on many of my packages including [Laravel Core](https://github.com/GrahamCampbell/Laravel-Core) and [Laravel Queuing](https://github.com/GrahamCampbell/Laravel-Queuing).